Disney Plus: Every show, movie and original that Disney will stream -- and when

 - Avengers: Endgame

-From Star Wars, the service will launch with all the movies from the first two trilogies:
+From Star Wars, the service launched with all the movies from the first two trilogies plus two films from the recent spate of movies:

 - The Phantom Menace